tortastudios/content-factory/context-profiles/README.md

 - **Character archetypes** and scenarios
 - **Content multiplication strategies** for different platforms

-## Usage with LLMs
+## Usage with AI Systems

-### Input Method
+### Option 1: Copy and Paste Method
-Copy the relevant YAML structure into your LLM prompt, then populate the fields with your specific content.
+Copy the relevant YAML structure into your AI prompt, then populate the fields with your specific content.
 The structured format ensures comprehensive context coverage and consistent output quality.

+### Option 2: System Prompt Integration
+Many AI platforms now support system prompts or project knowledge bases:

+- **Claude**: Add context profiles to your project knowledge base
+- **ChatGPT**: Include context profiles in your custom instructions
+- **Other platforms**: Upload context profiles to your AI workspace

+This approach keeps your brand voice and audience context always available for content creation.

 ### Best Practices
 1. **Complete Profile Setup**: Fill out all relevant sections for maximum context richness